 - C++17 features (guaranteed copy elision, structured bindings, fold expressions)

 The baseline for the course is the C++11 standard.

-Please refer to my personal homepage if you have any questions or need to get in contact with me.
+The tutorials will be held by my assistant Stefan Meggendorfer.
+Please contact him if you have questions regarding the exercises or formal criteria.
+Please refer to my personal homepage if you have questions about the lecture itself or need to get in contact with me.

 Exam and Exam Criteria